|Bid||0.00 x 0|

 |Expense Ratio (net)||0.04%|

-The Conference Board website explains the consumer confidence index as a barometer of the health of the US economy (VOO) from the perspective of the consumer.
-President Trump has tweeted about consumer confidence soaring to an 18-year high of 130.8 in February, but the index fell to 127.7 in March, and the February reading has been downgraded to 130.0, according to the latest report released on March 27, 2018.
-The consumer confidence survey compiles consumers’ perceptions of the current conditions for employment and business conditions and their expectations for the next six months.
+The Conference Board website explains that the consumer confidence index (or CCI) is a barometer of the health of the US economy (VOO) from the perspective of the consumer.
+The consumer confidence survey compiles consumer perceptions of employment and business conditions and their expectations for the next six months.
+The latest report indicated that the consumer confidence index has increased to 128.0 in May as compared to a downward revised April reading of 125.6.